The sweetsop is a knobbly green skinned fruit that is native of the West Indies and of South America.

-Because of it’s very sweet taste it is sometimes called sugar apple and is a common fruit eaten by all when it is in season.
+Because of it’s very sweet taste it is sometimes called sugar apple.

-When the sweetsop is mature and rip it is very soft and the space between each knobby segments open.
-The fruit easily breaks apart for easy access to the sweet creamy flesh inside.
+When it is ripe it is very soft and the space between each knobby segments open and it easily breaks apart for easy access to the sweet creamy flesh inside.

 Five facts about sweetsop

 1. Good for pregnant woman

 According to sources, sweetsops can reduce the rick of a miscarriage and minimise labor pain if it is regularly consume during pregnancy.